The 2020 Worldwide Corona Crisis: Destroying Civil Society, Engineered Economic Depression, Global Coup d’État and the “Great Reset”

 To implement the Global Vaccine, the propaganda campaign must continue.
 The Truth must be suppressed.
 These are their “guidelines”, which must be confronted and challenged.

-Several governments (aka corrupt politicians) including the UK, Canada as well as India have already provided the green light.
+Several governments (aka corrupt politicians) including the US, UK, France, Germany, Canada as well as India have already provided the green light.
 Information and analysis on the features of the virus (similar to seasonal influential) is being suppressed by the media.

 In recent developments, hydroxychloroquine is being used to treat patients in both Europe and North America.
 Big Pharma is intent upon suppressing evidence on how COVID-19 can be cured.